 Study Modes: Full-time, Part-time

 As well as the type of qualification you will need to decide the mode of study that suits you and your circumstances best.
-However, the more flexible you are able to be about this, the greater the choice of course or programme you will have, as some courses may be available in only one study mode.
+The more flexible you are able to be, the greater the choice of course you will have, as some courses may be available in only one study mode.

-Part-time study can be ideal if you want to continue working, but you should be aware that not all part-time courses are timetabled to be taken in the evenings or on specific, regular days each week.
-Increasingly, Universities are recognising that they need to cater for their students' specific career or family related needs.
+Part-time study can be ideal if you want to continue working, but not all part-time courses are timetabled to be taken in the evenings or on specific, regular days each week.
 For some courses, however, for example those offering a wide range of optional modules, it may not be possible to timetable courses in this way.

 If you are an international student, unless you are already living in the UK and are not dependent on your study to continue doing so, you may find you cannot get a visa to attend a part-time programme where study takes place for less than a specific number of hours each week.